| Title: | Tools for Analyzing Mixed Effect Regression Models |

 The term for the grouping variable the random effect is being marginalized over.

-The ntile of the effect size for grouping_var
+The ntile of the effect size for grouping_var and term

 The original grouping value for this case

-The predicted value from predictInterval
+The predicted value from predictInterval for this case simulated

-at the Nth ntile of the expected rank distribution of grouping_var
+at the Nth ntile of the expected rank distribution of grouping_var and term

 The upper bound of the predicted value.